 If you make a lot of business calls it’s worth installing a second line or taking out a business mobile phone contract.
-That’s because any business calls you make from your personal phone would have to be itemised to be claimed back, which is a time consuming process.
-Installing a new line and paying for it from a business bank account makes claiming expenses on it much more straightforward.
+That’s because any business calls you make from your personal phone would have to be itemised to be claimed back, which is a time-consuming process.
+Installing a new line and paying for it from a business bank account makes claiming contractor expenses on it much more straightforward.

 Similarly, it’s unlikely HMRC will offer tax relief on your internet bills if you only have one connection at home.
 Install a second internet connection in your company’s name and pay for it with your business bank account to show it’s for work use and you’ll be able to make a claim.